Overview of SILO processes

 SILO’s gridded datasets are constructed by spatially interpolating the observational data.
 Ordinary kriging is used to interpolate daily and monthly rainfall, while a thin plate smoothing spline is used to interpolate minimum and maximum temperatures, Class A pan evaporation, mean sea level pressure, solar radiation and vapour pressure.
+An anomaly method is used to interpolate minimum and maximum temperatures, solar radiation and vapour pressure for all years up to and including 1956.
 Once the gridded rasters for these “primary” variables have been constructed, SILO then constructs gridded rasters for “derived” variables, such as relative humidity, vapour pressure deficit and various estimates of evapotranspiration.
 The derived variables are calculated on a pixel-by-pixel basis: each derived variable is calculated at each pixel using the corresponding pixel values taken from gridded rasters of the relevant input variables.

 Once all the datasets have been assembled after the nightly update, they are packed, converted and stored in formats and locations ready for clients to access:

 - The point data are stored internally in a format tailored for high speed access.
 When a client requests a particular dataset (using either the web interface or API), the relevant data are assembled and returned immediately.
 SILO also provides a mechanism that enables clients to efficiently mirror point datasets at station locations.